-Various studies regarding the relationship between personality traits and occupational stress have reported that predictive neurosis is a good predictor of occupational stress (20-25).
-Investigating the role of personality traits in predicting PTSD, Narimani and Basharpour showed a significant difference between people with PTSD and healthy people in terms of neurosis (26).
+Various studies regarding the relationship between personality traits and occupational stress have reported that predictive neurosis is a good predictor occupational stress of (20-25).Investigating the role of personality traits in PTSD, Narimani predicting and Basharpour showed a significant difference between people with PTSD and healthy people in terms of neurosis (26).

 On the other hand, differentiation of self is a mode in which the individual is able to establish a balance between his/her rational and emotional functioning, or the dependence and independence of action in relationships.
-In fact, self-differentiation enhances the individual's awareness of his/her personality traits and in turn affects his/her performance.
+In fact, selfdifferentiation enhances the individual's awareness of his/her personality traits and in turn affects his/her performance.
 In general, individuals who are more aware of their abilities, constraints, strengths, and weaknesses, and differentiate themselves from others, are more successful in solving their problems (27-29).